*The entirety of this work is protected by copyright (see Copyright information section).

 23. Female test subject.
 (Keziah test subject.)
 Email address traces back to the USA.
 No maternal or paternal information listed.
 The “About Me” section lists “Direct Descendant of Parker Adkins & his wife, Mary LNU.”
 No ancestral surnames listed.
 (We know this is the test administered by Lynda Davis-Logan and that the maternal line traces back to North America.)
 Please see top of this page for Jeane’s descent from Parker Adkins and Mary Last Name Unknown.

 On the subject of the shared mitochondrial haplotype of Audalene Starr and Jeane Chaffin, once again, we seem to have diametrically opposed views.
 The blog owner’s statement that “The DNA results of Audalene Starr and Jeane Chaffin could not possibly match exactly if Charity and Keziah Adkins had been half-sisters with different mothers.
 Instead, the DNA has proved the two were full sisters.”
 This statement is blatantly incorrect.
 That common female ancestor (whose mtDNA contained the EXACT mutations, including the missing and extra) could have lived hundreds or thousands of years ago; i.e., my third cousin Costa Hill and I share identical mitochondrial DNA and we ARE NOT sisters, full or otherwise…my cousin John Blake and I share identical mitochondrial DNA and we ARE NOT sisters, full or otherwise…my great grandfather Elba Jarrell and I share identical mitochondrial DNA (yes, this is correct) and he and I ARE NOT sisters, full or otherwise…the list of examples could go on and on for hundreds or thousands of years.
-Accordingly, the blog author is either misinformed or is advancing a view that she should know is false.
+Accordingly, the owner of the other blog is either misinformed or is advancing a view that she should know is false.

 Facts that cannot be ignored: